openstack-k8s-operators/dataplane-operator/docs/openstack_dataplanenode.md

 #### NetworksSection

+NetworksSection is a specification of the network attributes

 | Field | Description | Scheme | Required |
 | ----- | ----------- | ------ | -------- |